 |1964 FAIRLANE 500

-machines were specially-built, limited-production machines created to dominate Super Stock drag racing.
+These machines were specially-built, limited-production machines created to dominate Super Stock

-as they qualified the potent Thunderbolts for competition in the Super Stock and Super
+significant as they qualified the potent Thunderbolts for competition in the Super Stock and Super

 The steel front bumper, fenders and rear bumper were replaced with fiberglass replicas.
 NHRA rules

-High-Rise cylinder heads and aluminum intake manifold.
+carbs, High-Rise cylinder heads and aluminum intake manifold.
 Quoted at 425 hp., the actual output

 bubble.
 The kit included two different style wheels.
 Keystone and another I can't identify.
 Since I used

 Keystone's on the previous Thunderbolt, I used the other ones and the kit tires.
 Exterior is finished with